 Moderate to severe allergies are one of the most common symptoms of mold exposure.
 Even those who usually do not have allergies may experience symptoms caused by mold.
 In most people, they are similar to hay fever and include red, itchy eyes, a runny nose, and sneezing.
 Some individuals may also develop a rash.

 These allergies are not seasonal and will continue as long as the sensitive individual is exposed to the mold.
 Some people are also allergic to mold.
 If you have symptoms that indicate a mold allergy, you should seek an allergist and get tested to determine your sensitivity to mold.

 Asthma attacks are another common health risk caused by mold.
 Even if you’ve never experienced asthma issues before, you may develop tightness in the chest, shortness of breath, wheezing and coughing.
 Individuals prone to asthma attacks may have more frequent attacks or more severe symptoms.

 While not well documented or fully understood by medical or scientific professionals, there may be a connection between mold exposure and unexplained fatigue or depression.
 Symptoms of fatigue may be associated with frequent allergies or asthma attacks.

-One of the rarest health risks caused by mold, fungal infections of the sinuses, digestive tract, lungs, or skin are possible.
+Although rare, fungal infections of the sinuses, digestive tract, lungs, or skin are possible health risks of mold exposure.
 Fungal infections are most common in individuals with immune deficiencies, severe mold allergies, and chronic lung or respiratory issues, pneumonia.